Developing small business ideas: Find your best path to start and grow

 Digital models:

-- E-commerce: sell online with lower overhead costs
+- sell products online with lower overhead costs

 Mixing business models

-- Required expertise: Do you have the skills needed to execute this model?
+- make sure you have the skills to run this type of business

-Once you have chosen an idea, work with an accountant or financial advisor.
-They can help you understand your ethical and regulatory obligations and develop a business model and financial projections.
+Once you have chosen an idea, work with an accountant or financial adviser to create a detailed plan and financial forecast.

 Next steps for your business journey